The Guardian: reader revenue growth & proposition development

 The Guardian premium experience

-Knowing that readers are highly engaged, The Guardian team recently developed the premium Feast app, a cooking companion, and the news app where they introduced the first paywall style format last year.
+Knowing that app readers are highly engaged, The Guardian team recently developed the premium Feast app, a cooking companion, and the news app where they introduced the first paywall style format last year.
 App users can access 20 articles for free before being asked to subscribe.

 Thank you so much to Jim and Julia for sharing their insights!